mne.preprocessing.ICA#

 vlimtuple of length 2

-Colormap limits to use.
-If a tuple of floats, specifies the lower and upper bounds of the colormap (in that order); providing None for either entry will set the corresponding boundary at the min/max of the data.
+Lower and upper bounds of the colormap, typically a numeric value in the same units as the data.
+If both entries are None, the bounds are set at (min(data), max(data)).
+Providing None for just one entry will set the corresponding boundary at the min/max of the data.
 Defaults to (None, None).

 New in v1.3.